matwerber1/aws-msk-kafka-connect-docker/README.md

 `./msk-cluster` - contains AWS SAM template to deploy a new MSK cluster.
 You must configure the `deploy.sh` script to specify the subnet and security group configuration of your cluster.
 Optionally, review the `template.yml` for any other changes you may want to make, such as enforcing TLS encryption.

+`./kafka-connect` - contains the resources to build Confluent Kafka Connect stream publishers and consumers.